cscart/docs/en/history/index.rst

     2.0.10 (November 24, 2009) <2010>

 .. meta::
-   :description: Changelog and version history: all the changes in CS-Cart and Multi-Vendor online business platforms listed per version.
+   :description: Changelog and version history: all the changes in CS-Cart Store Builder and Multi-Vendor online business platforms listed per version.